tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 print(greeting)
 ```

-Before we start stepping through this script let us have a look at a new
-command.
 Start the debugger.

 ```
 python -m pdb pdb_exercise_2.py
 ```

-This time rather than stepping through the program press ``c``, which stands
+This time, rather than stepping through the program, press ``c`` (which stands
-for "continue execution".
+for "continue execution").
 You should see the output below.

 ```
 (Pdb) c